Settlement preceded Hannibal's earliest development

 The history of Hydesburg is so intertwined with the saga of the Hydesburg Methodist Church that iitmay be said that the history of the church is the truest history of the community.
 A walk through its cemetery is a statement of its past from its first burial in 1833, and is a reminder of the people who lived there and in nearby Northeast Missouri places.

-Page 4 of 5 - Information about the history of the church comes from the Methodist Archives at Fayette, and from Thelma Ruhl, a current church member.
+Information about the history of the church comes from the Methodist Archives at Fayette, and from Thelma Ruhl, a current church member.